Semillon

 is the majority white variety in Bordeaux,

-Graves, and Sauternes, more grows in Chile than
+Graves, and Sauternes, more acreage is planted in Chile than

 viticultural development of Australia, semillon